-The Relationships Education, Relationships and Sex Education, and Health Education regulations 2019 (made under sections 34 and 35 of the Children and Social Work Act 2017) confirms the 1996 Education Act, that parents have the right to withdraw their child from part, or all of the sex education programme that does not form part of the national science or health education curriculum.
-There is no parental right of withdrawal from the science, relationship or health education curriculum, which includes understanding adolescent body.
+The Relationships Education, Relationships and Sex Education, and Health Education regulations 2019 (made under sections 34 and 35 of the Children and Social Work Act 2017) confirms the 1996 Education Act that parents have the right to withdraw their child from part, or all, of the sex education programme that does not form part of the science education curriculum.
+There is no parental right of withdrawal from the relationship, and sex , education curriculum, which includes understanding adolescent body.
 Parental withdrawal applies up to three terms before a student is sixteen, at this point the student can decide for themselves.